crate/tsperf/tsperf/write/README.md

 }
 ```

-This top-level object must have two sub-level objects `tags` and `metrics`. `tags` are all values that identify the
+This top-level object must have two sub-level objects `tags` and `fields`. `tags` are all values that identify the
-thing where the measured values come from. `metrics` are all measured values of a thing.
-For example we use our
+thing where the measured values come from. `fields` describe all measured values of a thing.
+For example, we use our
 `button_sensor` schema.
 A sensor is identified by a `sensor_id` (we keep it simple for the first example).
 And has a
 single metric `button_press`: